kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 This makes it natural to operate on the time between snapshots, rather than only on the data contained in the snapshot.
 Using timelines as the primary abstraction simplifies working with event-based data and allows for seamless transitions between streams and tables.

-You can start experimenting with your own temporal queries [today][getting_started].
+You can [get started][getting_started] experimenting with your own temporal queries today.
 [Join the slack community]({{site.join_slack}}) and let us know what you think about the timeline abstraction.

 Stay tuned for the next blog post in this series, where we'll delve into the Kaskada query language and its capabilities in expressive temporal queries.